 Alex - stock.adobe.com

-1. Have an information security mission
+1. Create an infosec mission

-2. Form a security committee
+3. Form a security committee

-3. Grow through specific and concrete goals
+4. Grow through specific and concrete goals

 The secret to successful goal management is to do the following: